MetaDocencia/SitioWeb/content/en/post/accessibility_profiles.md

 draft: false
 type: page
 linktitle: "MetaDocencia's Accessibility Profiles"
-summary: First description of profiles of persons with disabilities that help us organize the different requirements and achieve material that is accessible to the greatest possible number of people.
+summary: First description of persons with disabilities profiles that help us organize the different requirements for our events and share contents accessible to the greatest possible number of people.
 title: "MetaDocencia's Accessibility Profiles"
 authors:
   - ivan